dev-goraebap/nestjs-mvc-tools/README.md

 By default, `/api` and `/favicon.ico` paths are excluded.

-## Project Default Libraries and Key Considerations
+## Project Core Libraries and Key Considerations

-This project's frontend environment installs @hotwired series and @tailwindcss libraries by default.
-These two libraries are not essential, so you can remove them if desired.
-However, Hotwired has high utility in this project, so its use is recommended.
+This project allows you to select and install only the libraries you need through template options.
+You can selectively include @hotwired series and @tailwindcss libraries based on project requirements, with the default being the `full` template that includes both libraries.

 ### Vite HMR Support Issues

 Currently, the project doesn't properly support Vite's HMR (Hot Module Replacement).
 This means code changes aren't immediately reflected on the website, and you need to manually refresh to see changes.

 This occurs because Vite primarily handles static asset management while the Edge.js template engine runs on the NestJS server side.
-In other words, the frontend and backend environments are separated, making it difficult to fully utilize Vite's HMR functionality.
+The frontend and backend environments are separated, making it difficult to fully utilize Vite's HMR functionality.

-AdonisJS is designed based on an ESM (ECMAScript Modules) environment, so the frontend configuration itself works closely like a single project.
+AdonisJS is designed around an ESM (ECMAScript Modules) environment where the frontend configuration works as tightly integrated as a single project.
 In contrast, NestJS has been widely used in CommonJS environments.
-While ESM configuration isn't impossible in NestJS, we judged it would be difficult to respond to unexpected problems like conflicts with existing libraries.
-Therefore, we chose a structure that extends without touching NestJS's existing environment configuration.
-Due to this approach, it's common to independently build and deploy frontend and backend, which creates constraints in HMR integration.
+While ESM configuration in NestJS isn't impossible, we decided it would be difficult to respond to unexpected issues like conflicts with existing libraries.
+Therefore, we chose a structure that extends NestJS's existing environment configuration without modifying it.
+Due to this approach, it's common to build and deploy frontend and backend independently, creating constraints in HMR integration.

-Currently, we're working to find an appropriate compromise between development convenience and management efficiency.
+We're currently working to find an appropriate compromise between development convenience and management efficiency.

 ## Library Testing Issues